If another's negligence has injured you, it should be simple to recover all the costs of your medical treatment, lost wages, and pain & suffering.

 Do I have to pay medical bills out of my settlement?

-Yes, you need to pay your medical bills out of your settlement.
-However, an experienced personal injury attorney can help weed out unrelated medical bills from healthcare providers while ensuring your settlement proceeds can pay all your medical bills.
+Yes, you need to pay your medical bills out of your settlement to avoid problems later.
+However, an experienced personal injury attorney can help identify unrelated medical bills from healthcare providers and ensure your settlement proceeds can pay all your medical bills.

 Under North Carolina Law, the settlement funds are subject to liens from medical providers and certain health insurance providers (such as Medicare, Medicaid, and ERISA).